McTsts/mc-core-shaders/README.md

 [Back](#modules)

-## Move XP Number
+## Move & Recolor XP Number
 [1.18.2]

-This is a shader that moves the xp number with a fairly specific way of isolating it.
+This is a shader that moves and recolors the xp number with a fairly specific way of isolating it.
+You can remove the move or color part easily if you only want the other one.

 Example:
 <img src="https://user-images.githubusercontent.com/24660095/160714806-0fde1e77-fd18-47c3-ada2-ffd12f7025ed.png" width=300>